edeprince3/v2rdm_casscf/README.md

 OVERVIEW
 ---

 This plugin to Psi4[1] performs variational two-electron reduced-density-matrix (2-RDM)-driven complete active space self consistent field (CASSCF) computations.
-In principle, because  variational 2-RDM (v-2RDM) methods scales only polynomially with system size, v-2RDM-driven CASSCF computations can be performed using active spaces that are larger than can be used within conventional configuration-interaction-driven CASSCF methods.
+In principle, because  variational 2-RDM (v-2RDM) methods scale only polynomially with system size, v-2RDM-driven CASSCF computations can be performed using active spaces that are larger than can be used within conventional configuration-interaction-driven CASSCF methods.
 For more information regarding the performance of the method, see Refs.
 2-3.

 INSTALLATION
 ---